Launching a new business? Putting in long hours? Congratulations. Now for the not so good news: You’re likely going to have a few bumps and…

-EQAU founder and CEO Shawn Owen, says the company’s primary focus is to deliver a quality user experience to those starting a business or entrepreneurial venture.
+Equa's Founder and CEO, Shawn Owen, says the company’s primary focus is to deliver a quality user experience to those starting a business or entrepreneurial venture.
 In other words, how to bring efficiency to the end user whether it’s an owner, business manager, investor — anyone who is the part of an organization.

 Comments Owen: “Anytime you can make something more efficient and save people time and money, they love it."

 But the bigger picture, he says, is the notion of a central source of truth.
 In other words, once you have everyone’s information in one place, why not evolve it into all the other forms of agreements that people make.